This article describes how to implement three different Blue/Green deployment strategies using Auto Scaling Groups with zero downtime.

 Blue-green deployment is a technique that reduces downtime and risk by running two identical production environments called Blue and Green.

-At any time, only one of the environments is live, with the live environment serving all production traffic.
+At any time, only one of the environments is life, with the live environment serving all production traffic.

 This technique can eliminate downtime due to app deployment.
 In addition, blue-green deployment reduces risk, if something unexpected happens with your new version on Green, you can immediately roll back to the last version by switching back to Blue.